Houston Police Department Partnership

 It is the mission of the Houston Police Department is to enhance the quality of life in the city of Houston by working cooperatively with the public to prevent crime, enforce the law, preserve the peace, and provide a safe environment.
 The HPD is the 5th largest police agency in the United States with a staff of 5400 sworn police officers and more than 1600 civilian employees.
 They believe their employees are its most valuable asset and strive to improve the working environment for the department's employees by engaging in open and honest communication and demonstrating a genuine concern for one another.
 The Houston Police Department is dedicated to upholding this country's democratic values as embodied in the Constitution and dedicate themselves to the preservation of liberty and justice for all.

 Marist recognizes the importance of providing affordable educational opportunities to the men and women of the Houston Police Department.
-All sworn officers, civilian employees, along with their adult family members, will receive the following benefits:
+All sworn officers, civilian employees, along with their immediate adult family members, will receive the following benefits:

 1) A tuition discount on graduate and adult undergraduate degree programs.